drj11/pypng/README.md

 raise `EOFError` (a builtin Python exception class) instead of `png.FormatError` which is still used for all other format errors.

-Add `prirowpng` tool to join PNG images in a row left-to-right (old internal `pipcat` tool).
+New `prirowpng` tool to join PNG images in a row left-to-right (old internal `pipcat` tool).

+New `pricolpng` tool to join PNG images in a column top-to-bottom.

 Support for plain PGM files (magic number P2) added to `pripamtopng`.